codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

     -   `'Shift'`,
     -   `'Space'`,
     -   `'Subtract'`,
-    -   `'Tab'`.To make combinations with modifier and mouse clicks (like Ctrl+Click) press a modifier, click, then release it.
+    -   `'Tab'`.To make combinations with modifier and mouse clicks (like Ctrl+Click) press a modifier, click, then release it.-   _Appium_: supported, but clear field before pressing in apps:```js
-    Appium: support, but clear field before pressing in apps:```js I.pressKey('Control');
+    I.pressKey('Control');
     I.click('#someelement');
     I.pressKey('Control');